Despite virus risk, 2020 hopefuls keep up campaigns for now

 But that so far hasn’t led President Donald Trump or his two remaining major Democratic rivals, Sanders and Joe Biden to cut back on big campaign events.
 Each man is in his 70s.

 Sanders said “in the best of all possible worlds” the three candidates should probably limit their travel and avoid crowds, “but right now, we’re running as hard as we can.”
+Sanders planned a meeting Monday in Detroit with public health experts and others to discuss the outbreak.

 Trump on Saturday said he wasn’t worried about the coronavirus getting closer to the White House after the first case in the nation’s capital was confirmed over the weekend.
 Officials also said an attendee of a recent political conference where Trump himself had spoken also tested positive for the virus.